Our EDI Strategy team

-Kate was appointed to the role of Gender Equality Lead in the College in October 2015, she is an Associate Professor in the Medical School and Department of Health Sciences and was seconded to the role of DPVC for Equality Diversity and Inclusion between 2016-18.
+Kate was appointed to the role of Gender Equality Lead in the College in October 2015, she works across the Medical School and Department of Population Health Sciences and was seconded to the role of DPVC for Equality Diversity and Inclusion between 2016-18.
 Since returning to the College of Life Sciences, Kate has built an Athena Swan Team to draw together our collective Athena Swan activity and application for the College of Life Sciences.

 ‘I have really enjoyed working with colleagues across the College to advance our gender equality objectives over a number of years.
 The move from a departmental approach to Athena Swan applications to a more inclusive college wide application is an excellent opportunity to consolidate activity, enhance our cross college working and enable us to build greater and stronger connections.
 I am hugely enthusiastic about continuing to embed gender equality across all aspects of our work in the College and contribute to the development of a culture that's underpinned by the principles of equality.’

 Dr Gina Barnett, EDI Coordinator